-ARTICLE 8.1 RESPONSIBILITIES OF LEARNING SKILLS INSTRUCTORS
+ARTICLE 7.1 RESPONSIBILITIES OF LEARNING SKILLS INSTRUCTORS

-- 1.0 Learning Skills Instructors work both in the classroom and in one-to-one appointments within the core undergraduate programs and as time and resources permit with other StFX students seeking support. - 2.0 It is the responsibility of the Learning Skills Coordinator, in consultation with the Learning Skills Instructor, to assign duties to each Learning Skills Instructor to best meet student needs and as resources permit. - 3.0 A Learning Skills Instructor responsibilities as assigned by the Learning Skills Coordinator, may include the following: - a) the design and delivery of group programs and workshops for a variety of audiences; - b) through workshops and individual drop in appointments support the academic success of students with respect to their critical thinking, composition and writing competencies, in addition to such learning skills as goal setting, task management, critical reading, note-taking, exam preparation and writing, documentation, oral presentations, analytical thinking, and reflective writing; - c) developmental and evaluative responsibilities and tasks as they pertain to the Learning Skills program curricula and resources. - d) Attend meetings as required - 4.0 In addition to the above instructional and developmental responsibilities and tasks, the Learning Skills Coordinator in consultation with the Learning Skills Instructor and in consideration of the Learning Skills Instructors workload may assign other reasonable duties.
+- 1.0 Learning Skills Instructors work both in the classroom and in one-to-one appointments within the core undergraduate programs and as time and resources permit with other StFX students seeking support. - 2.0 It is the responsibility of the Learning Skills Coordinator, in consultation with the Learning Skills Instructor, and as resources permit, to assign duties to each Learning Skills Instructor to best meet student needs. - 3.0 A Learning Skills Instructor responsibilities as assigned by the Learning Skills Coordinator, may include the following: - a) the design and delivery of group programs and workshops for a variety of audiences; - b) through workshops and individual drop in appointments support the academic success of students with respect to their critical thinking, composition and writing competencies, in addition to such learning skills as goal setting, task management, critical reading, note-taking, exam preparation and writing, documentation, oral presentations, analytical thinking, and reflective writing; - c) developmental and evaluative responsibilities and tasks as they pertain to the Learning Skills program curricula and resources. - d) Attend meetings as required - 4.0 In addition to the above instructional and developmental responsibilities and tasks, the Learning Skills Coordinator in consultation with the Learning Skills Instructor and in consideration of the Learning Skills Instructors workload may assign other reasonable duties.
 Such duties may or may not become part of the regular duties of the Learning Skills Instructor.

-ARTICLE 8.2 QUALIFICATIONS
+ARTICLE 7.2 QUALIFICATIONS

 Learning Skills Instructors serve students across all disciplines; thus, it is desirable for the Learning Skills Instruction Program to hire instructors from a range of academic backgrounds.
-The minimum requirement for hiring is an Honours Bachelors degree; Master's degree or equivalent preferred in any discipline and 1 to 3 years relevant experience.
+The preferred requirement for hiring is a Master's degree or equivalent in any discipline and 1 to 3 years relevant experience.
+The minimum requirement is an Honours Bachelor's degree, or Bachelor of Education degree.